 Patrick McCowan is an Associate Professor of Epigenetics at the University of Toronto.
 He is an expert in neuroscience and epigenetics.

-This interview was originally aired on the Scholars’ Circle.
-For more information and to access our archive of episodes click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.